owenconti/owenconti.com/content/pages/moving-on-from-crud.md

 Let's run through some hypotheticals using the above example request:

-- You now need to implement all 7 CRUD (index, show, create, post, update, destroy, restore) methods for the User resource
+- You now need to implement all 8 CRUD (index, show, create, post, edit, update, destroy, restore) methods for the User resource
   - The controller is now 100s of lines.
 Good luck finding what you're looking for via a file name.
 At best, you can open the controller and then scroll or search within the file.
 - Every endpoint you write should have at least 3 tests:
   - A happy test for a 200 response
   - A test for invalid data
   - A test for unauthorized users
-  - We now have at least 21 tests covering 7 endpoints written in our `UserTests` class.
+  - We now have at least 20+ tests covering 8 endpoints written in our `UserTests` class.
 Again, good luck finding what you're looking for.
 - We need to add another endpoint that isn't a typical CRUD method.
-Let's stay this endpoint is used to sync users to an external service.
+Let's say this endpoint is used to sync users to an external service.
   - Where does this new logic go?
   - Do we add a new method to the `UserController`?
 We could, but now our controllers are breaking their CRUD pattern.
   - We could add a `SyncUsersController`.
 This feels weird because now we have a single controller breaking the CRUD pattern and what would we name the method in the controller?